www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/job-board/_offices.md

 }
 ```

-Returns a list of your organization's departments and jobs for the given `officeId`
+Returns a list of your organization's departments and jobs for the given `office_id`

 ### HTTP Request